Budget bill likely would end Supreme Court email search case

 - Starbucks ‘trying to value the dignity of work,’ Schultz tells shareholders VIEW

 Congress could vote on the $1.3 trillion budget bill by week’s end.
+Sen. Rand Paul, R-Ky., has raised questions about the Cloud Act and also opposes the overall spending bill.

+Searches of data stored electronically are covered by a 1986 law written long before the advent of cloud computing and the construction of storage centers around the world by the largest technology companies.

+The justices themselves seemed eager for Congress to take action when the court heard arguments last month.
+“Why shouldn’t we leave the status quo as it is and let Congress pass a bill in this new age,” Justice Sonia Sotomayor asked.